GabeOchieng/schneider/pages/anomaly-detection/problem_description.md

 -----

+Submitted reports must be no more than 7 pages and contain information on the methods and kinds of anomalies detected.
+See the [Submit Report](https://www.drivendata.org/competitions/52/submissions/extra/) page for more details.

-The submission file has the following columns:
+Submitted predictions are a submission file has the following columns:

  * `obs_id` - a random id for the observation
  * `meter_id` - the ID of the meter